flsantna/WoW-token/README.md

 ## Prediction of WoWtoken price in gold using LSTM networks.

-WoWtoken is an item that can be purchased on World of Warcraft store and be sold in game by it's currency, that is gold and can be used to redeem gameplay time as the game is monthly subscribed for $13,99/month.
+The project was a different approach to [Correlation](https://github.com/Cividati-inatel-ic/correlation) and [Prediction](https://github.com/cividati-inatel-ic/Prediction) applying lstm deep learning neural networks to predict in 4 differents windows and 2 ways of generating a data and compared to the original test dataset that was not presented to the model during training.

+As said by [Cividati](https://github.com/cividati) a WoWtoken is an item that can be purchased on World of Warcraft store and be sold in game by it's currency, that is gold and can be used to redeem gameplay time as the game is monthly subscribed for $13,99/month.
 So, the goal is to create a model that can predict the next 3 days, 7 days, 14 days and 28 days of gold price in USD.

 ## Data Processing

-For data processing, was used mean normalization and to guarantee a good amount of data, was used prices from the regions Us, Eu, China,Korea and Taiwan, and before normalizing the data it was needed a conversion to all of them have the same base currency, so was obtained from https://www.investing.com the historical conversion from current currency to USD, and matched it with the original price in each region of WoWtoken itself, that lacks historical value but as was researched hasn't changed over the years.
+For data processing, was used mean normalization and to guarantee a good amount of data, was used prices from the regions Us, Eu, China,Korea and Taiwan, and before normalizing the data it was needed a conversion to all of them have the same base currency, so was obtained from [Investing.com](https://www.investing.com) the historical conversion from current currency to USD, and matched it with the original price in each region of WoWtoken itself, that lacks historical value but as was researched hasn't changed over the years.